8122harishravichandra/laravel/README.md

 # Laravel Hands On

-This repository aims to provide a learning resource for people who are interested in learning Laravel.
+This repository is all about basics of Laravel.

 ## Description